trincadev/koboldcpp/README.md

 ### TODO

-- add e2e tests with playwright
+- add more e2e tests with playwright
 - move from pytorch to onnxruntime
 - refactor frontend with something more modern (e.g. vuejs)
 - refactor css style with tailwindcss
+- add an updated online version on Cloudflare or AWS

 ## Online version